 It is of the highest importance that your child regularly visits the dentist at the earliest age possible, and the easiest way to ensure this is by bringing your child along to your own dental check up.
 Certain ages aren’t suited for comprehensive examinations, however it allows the child to familiarise themselves with the dental practice and your friendly dental surgeon, avoiding the possibility of them being scared in the future.

-Your dentist, when examining your child’s mouth, will look for the following things in the first appointment:
+When examining your child’s mouth, will look for the following things in the first appointment:

 - Which teeth and how many have completely erupted from the gums